GAC Learning Catalogue

 This course is intended for employees who are interested in learning more about consular, either as consular backups at mission, emergency responders at Headquarters, or new consular employees.
 Learning Objectives: Upon completion of this course, p

-This course is an integral part of the program which aims to provide the knowledge, strategies, working tools and resources for leading teams in the delivery of value-added services to the Canadian business community.
-It features interYes peer-Lea
+This course aims to provide participants with the knowledge, strategies, working tools and resources for the delivery of value-added, proactive and strategic services to the Canadian business community.
+The course features interactive peer-Learning and reinforces the practical elements of client service excellence.